Iran's Revolutionary Guards threaten to avenge military parade attack

 Islamic State militants also claimed responsibility.
 Neither claim provided evidence.
 All four attackers were killed.

-There has been a blizzard of furious statements from top Iranian officials, including President Hassan Rouhani, blaming the United States and Gulf kingdoms for the bloodshed and threatening a tough response.
+There has been a blizzard of furious statements from top Iranian officials, including President Hassan Rouhani, accusing Iran’s adversaries the United States and Gulf states of provoking the bloodshed and threatening a tough response.

-Nikki Haley, U.S. Ambassador to the United Nations, rejected the accusations.
-She told CNN: “He (Rouhani) needs to look at his own base to figure out where that’s coming from.
-He can blame us all he wants.
-The thing he’s got to do is look in the mirror.”
+Nikki Haley, U.S. Ambassador to the United Nations, rejected Rouhani’s accusations.
+“He’s got the Iranian people ... protesting, every ounce of money that goes into Iran goes into his military, he has oppressed his people for a long time and he needs to look at his own base to figure out where that’s coming from,” she told CNN.

+“He can blame us all he wants.
+The thing he’s got to do is look in the mirror,” she said.

-Senior commanders of the Islamic Revolutionary Guards Corps (IRGC) have said the Ahvaz attack was carried out by militants trained by Gulf states and Israel and backed by America.
+Senior commanders of the Islamic Revolutionary Guards Corps (IRGC) have said the Ahvaz attack was carried out by militants trained by Gulf states and Israel, and backed by America.
 But it is unlikely the IRGC will strike any of these foes directly.

 The Guards could put on a show of strength by firing missiles at opposition groups operating in Iraq or Syria that may be linked to the militants who staged the attack.